Sustainable Health Systems

 Public Health Infrastructure

-Volunteers, masons and families work together to implement four projects to improve health, hygiene and sanitation.
-Eco-stoves to target respiratory diseases, latrines to decrease the spread of infectious diseases and parasites, water storage units to improve hand washing and hygiene, and concrete floors to prevent skin diseases.
+Volunteers, masons and families work together to implement projects to improve health, hygiene and sanitation.
+Eco-stoves to target respiratory diseases, latrines and water filters to decrease the spread of infectious diseases and parasites, and water storage units and showers to improve hand washing and hygiene.

 Education workshops for school children and community leaders are provided to empower them with the knowledge to take action and make positive behavioral changes.The curriculum addresses topics such as personal hygiene, healthy lifestyle, pollution and cleanliness.